-Volunteering across the City Commons continues to flourish, with 6 directly supported groups undertaking work across all 7 Open Spaces; the Ashtead Common Volunteers, New Hillbillies (Farthing Downs and New Hill), Kenley Volunteers, Coulsdon Common Volunteers, Riddlesdown Volunteers and WWaSP's (West Wickham and Spring Park).
-These groups were helped by volunteers from the British Trust for Conservation Volunteers (BTCV), Croydon Conservation Volunteers and a number of corporate volunteers groups to achieve a total of over 11,000 volunteer hours.
-The division continues to support the Lower Mole and Downlands Countryside Management Projects to promote volunteering and champion local strategic partnerships.
+Volunteering across the City Commons continues to flourish, with six directly supported groups undertaking work across all seven Open Spaces; the Ashtead Common Volunteers, New Hillbillies (Farthing Kenley Volunteers, Downs and New Hill), Coulsdon Volunteers, Riddlesdown Volunteers and WWaSP's (West Wickham and Spring Common Park).
+These groups were helped by volunteers from the Trust for Conservation Volunteers (formerly BTCV), Croydon Conservation Volunteers and a number of corporate volunteers groups to achieve a total of over 11,000 volunteer hours, 6,000 of which were on the West Wickham and Coulsdon Commons.
+The division continues to support TCV, and the Lower Mole and Downlands Countryside Management Projects to promote volunteering and champion local strategic partnerships.